Feeding Time With The Tiger — Digital Diary:

 It hurts sometimes, I won't say I'm completely unfazed.
 It gnaws at my heart to think of the unbreachable wall between me and everyone else, the way I feel a million miles away even among my closest of friends, the way human dynamics and communication confounds me no matter how hard I try and study up on it, the sorrow I feel watching others fit in and bond with such ease while I cannot grasp even the slightest bit of social aptitude.
 I wish I could leave this pain behind me and shed my human ties to be an animal, to let my behaviour become natural and right and loveable, and more importantly to finally be happily left alone.

 It's actually a Tell for me when I question a synpath or a kintype, because with fictional 'types I feel this self-consciousness and a need to scrub myself off the fanbase's memory that I wouldn't feel for any other character.
-Obviously I can't and won't dictate what people create, since I don't own the character from the game, just a weird feeling is all.
+Obviously I can't and won't dictate what people create, since I don't own the character from the game, just a weird feeling.

 I've been thinking more about gender lately.
 Since I've experienced pretty much my entire life through a nonhuman lens, my gender identity developed around that too.
 I'll use the tiger as the primary example to keep it from getting too convoluted, but a lot of nonhuman aspects of me have some sort of influence.
 I defintely see myself as a male tiger, and I experience maleness purely as a wild feline, which is why I was previously unsure about defining it as Male in the human-recognisable way; I don't see human manhood as remotely Me, so I stick to gender neutral terminology and expression instead.
 Genderless and neutral identities don't feel completely right or accurate to me though, because I'm not without gender and it is only 'neutral' in the way humans will understand it.
 No succinct label feels right, I feel like the only way to explain my gender would be with a million words and even then I'll never truly get how I feel across.
 My gender isn't A Tiger or because I See Myself In Tigers, so I don't feel anything for tiger-related xenogenders, my gender is tigrine masculinity, and I feel that because I Am one.